skamansam/ai-clicker-game/README.md

 # Quantum Shield

+> NOTE: The code in this repo was generated using an AI assistant.
+Windsurf IDE with Cascade + Claude 3.7+ was the assistant used.
+I have personally checked all the generated code and guided the assistant to make appropriate changes, but I still believe the code is nowhere near up-to-par with my standards, but it does work pretty well.
+I will continue to add features and improvements via AI as well.
+This notice is the only hand-made item in this entire repo. -- Samuel C Tyler

 Earth's magnetic field is collapsing, and you are humanity's last hope!
 As the operator of the experimental Quantum Core, your mission is to generate a planetary shield by stabilizing quantum fields through precise resonance adjustments.

 ## The Story